 Campsites in Canyonlands National Park

-Located in the Needles, this campground provides 27 individual sites and three group sites around the district.
-In the spring and fall, you can reserve 14 individual campsites up to 6 months in advance.
+Located in the Needles District, this campground provides 27 individual sites and three group sites scattered around the area.
+In the spring and fall, you can reserve 14 individual campsites up to six months in advance.
 Group sites can be reserved from mid-March to mid-November.
 You will have access to restrooms, trash collection, potable water, and use of the amphitheater.
 You can roast marshmallows or have a barbeque with wood fires in grates.
 Staff are on site seasonally.
 This campground can accommodate RVs and trailers up to 28 feet in length.

 Island in the Sky Campground (Willow Flat)

 Located in the Island in the Sky district, this campground offers 12 sites that are open year-round.
 You will have access to restrooms and can relax by a grated fire.
-You can bring your pets as long as they are on a leash and you can use public wi-fi at the Island in the Sky Visitor Center.
+Each site comes with a picnic table.
+Trash service is provided.
+You can bring your pets as long as they are on a leash, and you can use public wi-fi at the Island in the Sky Visitor Center.
 RVs and trailers up to 28 feet in length are permitted at the campground.

-There are numerous private campgrounds located outside of the park, especially near the town of Moab.
-Whether you are looking for an RV resort experience or spot overlooking the river, there are many campgrounds to choose from.
+There are numerous private campgrounds located outside of the park, especially near the town of Moab, Utah.
+Whether you are looking for an RV resort experience or a spot overlooking the river, there are many campgrounds to choose from.
 Many of these options provide modern conveniences including internet access, cable TV, and full hookups.

 Seasonal activities in Canyonlands National Park

-Imagine traveling down the ancient waters of the Colorado or Green River with the springtime wind in your hair and the crystal-clear sky up above.
-Turn that dream into a reality on a kayak, canoe, or motorized boat trip in the Canyonlands.
+Imagine traveling down the ancient waters of the Colorado or Green River while enjoying cool breezes and the crystal-clear sky up above.
+Turn that dream into a reality on a kayak, canoe, or motorized boat trip in Canyonlands National Park.
 Whether you want to explore on your own or hire a private boat tour, you’ll enjoy an aquatic adventure unlike any other when you park the RV and hit the water.
+Be advised that all boat launch ramps are outside the park boundaries, but several private companies offer shuttle service to and from launches and park campgrounds.

 Hiking Grand View Point